dcbaker/cython/docs/src/tutorial/strings.rst

 and then copies its buffer into a new C++ string.

-For the other direction, efficient decoding support is available in Cython 0.17 and later:
+For the other direction, efficient decoding support is available in Cython0 0.17 and later:

 .. literalinclude:: ../../examples/tutorial/string/decode_cpp_string.pyx